mieweb/docs/content/functions/injury-care/work-status.md

 ![](../work-status.assets/189e784163d07c7fbbcc550856a8b531.png)

-The free text box for *Work Status Introductions* is an optional are to free type an introduction if this work status document is going to go to someone specific (ie: shared to a supervisor) and you want to type in some free text for an introduction making it more personal or offering expanded content.
+The free text box for *Work Status Introductions* is an optional area to free type an introduction if this work status document is going to go to someone specific (ie: shared to a supervisor) and you want to type in some free text for an introduction making it more personal or offering expanded content.
 Then apply the specific recommendation to the encounter exam that an opinion will be generated on.
 See separate help documentation titled *Encounters-Recommendations Section.*
 When done working in the Recommendations section of the encounter, when you go to the encounter ‘view', the Recommendations section is shown along with any work status report generated introduction verbiage.

 ![](../work-status.assets/efaf94016f2b25c804c74e0c9a88d972.png)

 If the *generate a work status* checkbox was checkmarked in the Recommendations section of the encounter, upon close/archive of the encounter, it will produce a separate (additional view) document stored to the patients' chart named *Work Status Report* which you can see on the encounter ‘view' of all documents archived from the encounter.
+The additional encounter view *Work Status Report* document is created if the encounter exam has an additional layout view programmed on it to support Work Status Report.

 ![](../work-status.assets/ceb296a3a46040ea528b6b00899a2ae0.png)